isaacSennerholt/sudelity/README.md

 * As you grow more fluent in the languages of silence, subtlety, and space.
 * As you come to see that clarity doesn’t always come from speaking louder, but from listening better.
-* As you learn that ethical presence is not about winning, but weaving — not about asserting identity, but integrating respectfully.
+* As you learn that ethical presence isn’t about winning, but weaving — not about asserting identity, but integrating respectfully.

 Sudelism will not give you all the answers.
 But it will change your questions.